iBast/BastienMunck_P6_20210707/README.md

     * you can use the sql file in the repository
     * or you can install the db with doctrine

-        if the database does not exist, create it with the following command in the project directory:
+        if the database does not exist, create it with the following command in the project directory

             ```console
             php bin/console doctrine:database:create
             ```

         then

             ```console
             php bin/console doctrine:migration:migrate
             ```